Art-96/web_scraping/README.md

 # web_scraping
-Here are all my scraper designs.
+Hello, there!
+In this repository, I keep most of my projects related to web scraping.
+Written in python, and used tools like: Requests, BeautifulSoup, Pandas

-Thanks for attention )
+Thanks for attention and have a nice day ;)